-The new world of business puts less premium on playing by predefined rules and more on understanding and adapting as the rules of the game - as well as the game itself - keep changing.
-Examples of such changing business rules, conventions, and assumptions are evident in the emergence of virtual corporations and business ecosystems and are most prominently visible in .com enterprises living in "Internet time."
-Essentially, the corporate world is now encountering not only unprecedented pace of change but also radical discontinuities in such change that make yesterday's best practices tomorrow's core rigidities.
-In the new world of E-business, literally everything is up for grabs, including traditional concepts of industries, organizations, products, services, and channels of marketing, sales, and distribution.
-The new world imposes a greater need for ongoing questioning of the programmed logic and for a very high level of adaptability to incorporate dynamic changes into the business and information architecture and grow systems that can be readily adapted for the dynamically changing business environment.
-Organizations operating in the new business environment therefore need to be adept at the creation and application of new knowledge as well as at an ongoing renewal of existing knowledge archived in company databases.
+The new world of business puts less premium on playing by pre-defined rules and more on understanding and adapting as the rules of the game-as well as the game itself-keep changing.
+Examples of such changing business rules, conventions, and assumptions are evident in the emergence of virtual corporations and business ecosystems, and are most prominently visible in dot-com enterprises living in 'Internet time'.
+The essence of the discussion is that corporate world is now encountering not only unprecedented pace of change but also radical discontinuities in such change that make yesterday's best practices tomorrow's core rigidities.
+In the new world of e-business, literally "everything is up for grabs" including traditional concepts of industries, organizations, products, services and channels of marketing, sales and distribution.
+The new world imposes a greater need for ongoing questioning of the programmed logic, very high level of adaptability to incorporate dynamic changes into the business and information architecture and grow systems that can be readily adapted for the dynamically changing business environment.
+Organizations operating in the new business environment therefore need to be adept at creation and application of new knowledge as well as ongoing renewal of existing knowledge archived in company databases.